 Side dishes have the ability to be disregarded when it comes to meals, but the two we opted for were so standout that they deserve a sentence or two of their own!
 The green beans and toasted almonds?
 Amazing.
 Toasted almonds always add that sweet kick you need and the sweet and savoury partnership was delightful.

-I’d highly recommend this venue for somewhere to head with your family or friends for a relaxed meal which is sure to deliver on the food and drink front.
+I’d highly recommend the Bankside Hotel venue for somewhere to head with your family or friends for a relaxed meal which is sure to deliver on the food and drink front.
 What more could you ask for?
 Cheers!